Coin-Catalog/.github/profile/README.md

-# Hi there 👋 we are the Coin Catalog
+# Hi there 👋 we are Coin Catalog

 ## About